Dhole/dhole.github.io/content/post/gameboy_serial_2.md

 The source code contains the three parts of the project joined into a single code base.

 And this concludes the second part of the project.
-Stay tunned for the third part, where I'll do the reverse of this part: print from my computer on a real GameBoy Printer.
+Stay tunned for the third part, where I'll do the reverse of this part: print from my computer on a real Game Boy Printer.